Toy gun

 Toy guns are toys which imitate real guns, but are designed for recreational sport or casual play by children.
-From hand-carved wooden replicas to factory-produced pop guns From Gilroy Gardens and cap guns, toy guns come in all sizes, prices and materials such as wood, metal, plastic or any combination thereof.
+From hand-carved wooden replicas to factory-produced pop guns and cap guns, toy guns come in all sizes, prices and materials such as wood, metal, plastic or any combination thereof.
 Many newer toy guns are brightly colored and oddly shaped to prevent them from being mistaken for real firearms.

 Types

+Wooden guns

 Wooden guns are made to resemble real guns.
 Often handmade, these toys may or may not have metal parts and are made with various levels of detail.

+Suction cup darts

+Suction cup dart toy pistols are made to resemble real pistols, used to fire one suction cup dart.

+Rubber band guns

-Rubber band guns, are toy guns used to fire one or more rubber bands (or "elastic bands").
+Rubber band guns are toy guns used to fire one or more rubber bands (or "elastic bands").
 Rubber band guns are often used in live-action games such as Assassins, in which they are common and popular toy weapons.
 They are also common in offices and classrooms.
 Rubber band guns have been popular toys that date back to the invention of rubber bands, which were patented in England on March 17, 1845, by Stephen Perry.

+Cap guns

-Cap guns, cap pistol, or cap rifle are toy guns that creates a loud sound simulating a gunshot and a puff of smoke when a small percussion cap is exploded.
+Cap guns, cap pistols, or cap rifles are toy guns that create a loud sound simulating a gunshot and a puff of smoke when a small percussion cap is exploded.
 Cap guns were originally made of cast iron, but after World War II were made of zinc alloy, and most newer models are made of plastic.

+Model guns

 Model guns are Japanese full-size toy guns that highly replicate the appearance, design, and operation of the real ones but cannot shoot any projectile.
 It comes as either ignition models (a very sophisticated type of cap guns) or non-ignition dummy models.
 Both are subject to the strict Japanese Gun Control Law for identification and to prevent possible modification.

+Theatrical prop guns

 Prop guns are toy guns that have to look like real guns.
 They are commonly used in movies, TV shows, and other theatrical performances.

+Spud guns

 Spud guns are small toy guns used to fire a fragment of potato.
 To operate, one punctures the surface of a potato with the gun's hollow tip and pries out a small pellet which fits snugly in the muzzle.
 Squeezing the trigger causes a small build-up of air pressure inside the toy which propels the projectile.
 The devices are usually short-range and low-powered.